Polarizer Mounts Information

 There are different types of polarizer mounts available.
 Examples include:

 - polarizing prism mounts

 - precision polarizer mounts

 A standard polarizer mount is designed to meet most of the standard scientific requirements.
 A polarizing prism mount is designed to accommodate the standard SQ polarizing prism.
-Precision polarizer mounts allow optics to be precisely centered in a beam then easily removes and replaces with excellent repeatability.
-Lens, filter and polarizer mounts constitute assemblies for various optical experiments.
-Polarizer mounts may be of fixed, kinematics, or gimbal styles.
+Precision polarizer mounts allow optics to be precisely centered in a beam that easily removes and replaces with excellent repeatability.
+Lens, filter, and polarizer mounts constitute assemblies for various optical experiments.
+Polarizer mounts may be of fixed, kinematic, or gimbal styles.
 Other polarizer mounts are commonly available.

 Polarizer mounts are available in different sizes and are designed to accept polarizers of different diameters.
 A polarizer mount is provided with a 360° scaled venier that is rotatable through 360° with increments of one degree.
 The rotatable part of the mount has a fine adjustment screw that can fix it at any given position.
 A polarizer mount has the following specifications: